-Like everything in life, it helps to have a plan before you dive in.
-Let’s review how to implement MBO in your own company.
+It helps to strategize MBO before diving in, so let’s review how to implement MBO in your own company.

 Define Your Goals

-What would you like to see the organization as a whole achieve, and during what time period?
+What do you want the company to achieve and during what time period?
 These goals should be shared with everyone in your organization.